Diversity, Equity and Inclusion

 This work has empowered hands-on practitioners at the front line of sexuality and intimacy with the boundary and consent skills to care for themselves and their clients in a way that had never before been taught.
 Scholarships and work-study options have always been offered to assist marginalized or minoritized students.

 We recognize that the social oppressions endured by certain groups, and the very basis for the existence of these oppressive systems, are most often not based on consent.
-It is clear that we have an active role to play in addressing these systems of oppression by educating people about consent, not only in how it applies to personal interactions, but extending education to include how consent applies to larger spheres, including heteronormative, patriarchal, white-supremacist culture and its effects on all.
+It is clear that we have an active role to play in addressing these systems of oppression by educating people about consent, not only in how it applies to personal interactions, but including how consent applies to larger systems.

-It is time to uplevel our commitment to justice, equity, diversity, and inclusion.
-We have been asked, and are asking ourselves, why there are so few teachers and facilitators of color, what we are doing to integrate an anti-bias, anti-racist lens to our standard curriculum, what we are doing to reach out to more diverse communities, and how we can safely hold containers that include individuals from diverse communities.
-How can the Wheel of Consent provide a relevant lens around consent beyond touch and be applied to a larger context of privilege and oppression?
+We have been asked, and are asking ourselves, why there have been so few teachers and facilitators of color, what we are doing to integrate an anti-bias, anti-racist lens to our standard curriculum, what we are doing to reach out to more diverse communities, how we can safely hold containers that include individuals from diverse communities, and how can the Wheel of Consent be applied to a larger context of privilege and oppression?

 The School of Consent is committed to: